saragiuliani/mum-phinder/README.md

 ```
 This command will produce three files `SARS-CoV2.2k.fa.slp`, `SARS-CoV2.2k.fa.phoni`, and `SARS-CoV2.2k.fa.moni.log` in the `<dataFolder>/Ref` folder.
 The files contain the grammar, ..., and a log file with the information about the index (such as the length of the reference sequence, the alphabet size, the number of runs of the BWT, and more).

-##### Compute the MUMs of the query MZ477765.fa agains the reference SARS-CoV2.2k.fa with mum-phinder
+##### Compute the MUMs of the query MZ477765.fa against the reference SARS-CoV2.2k.fa with mum-phinder

 ```console
 ./test/src/phoni_mum <dataFolder>/Ref/SARS-CoV2.2k.fa -p <dataFolder>/Pattern/MZ477765.fa